Reception Wedding Venues

 - You and your new husband change into your going away outfits.

-- Your guests form a circle and you both go around the circle in opposite directions, saying farewell to each of your guests.
+- Your guests form a circle and you both go around the circle in opposite directions, saying farewell to each of them.

 - You meet up in front of your parents and say your final farewell.